renovatebot/renovate/docs/usage/config-overview.md

 Using "centralized" configs through Renovate presets is important in order to be able to:

 - Save time by not repeating yourself in every repo with the same config, and
-- Being able to change settings across and entire Organization or groups of repositories in one place
+- Being able to change settings across an entire Organization or groups of repositories in one place

 Once you've created a centralized preset config, there are multiple ways you can pass it through to repositories: